News & Record

 The News & Record is an American, English language newspaper with the largest circulation serving Guilford County, North Carolina, and the surrounding region.
 It is based in Greensboro, North Carolina, and produces local sections for Greensboro and Rockingham County, North Carolina.
-Since the mid-2000s, the paper has undergone rounds of layoffs and changes in ownership.
-As of 2021, it had an average weekday circulation of about 21,510.

 History

-The News & Record traces its roots to the Daily Record which was first printed on November 17, 1890, in Greensboro.
+The News & Record traces its roots to the Daily Record which was first printed on November 17, 1890, in Greensboro, North Carolino.
 An afternoon paper, it was begun by John Benson, Joseph Reece, and Harper J. Elam.
 Both Benson and Elam eventually sold their interest in the paper to Reece who operated it as sole owner for 14 years until his death in 1915.
 For four years thereafter it was owned by Al Fairbrother and George Crater until it was bought by Julian Price in 1919.
 The Daily News was a morning paper founded in 1909, an outgrowth of the recently defunct Daily Industrial News.
 The Daily News and the associated company, the Greensboro News Company, grew quickly, acquiring the other morning paper, the Greensboro Telegram in 1911, and in 1930, acquired the Daily Record.

 The Greensboro News Company and its two papers were run by Edwin Bedford Jeffress, who owned half interest in the company, after 1914.
 He remained president until 1961, when his son, Charles, took over the reins of the company.
 In 1965, the company was purchased by Norfolk-Portsmouth Newspapers, based in Norfolk, Virginia.
 Jeffress remained publisher but the presidency was given to Frank Batten of Norfolk.
 Two years later, Norfolk-Portsmouth Newspapers became Landmark Communications.

 In the early 1980s, the Greensboro Daily News and The Greensboro Record (formerly Daily Record) began gradually consolidating their operations, beginning with the Sunday edition in 1980, though there had not been an afternoon paper on Sundays previously, followed by Saturdays in 1983.
 By March 1984, both papers were combined into the News & Record, a single paper with two editions, morning and afternoon.
 The afternoon edition was eliminated two years later.

 In 1999, the publication, at the direction of publisher Van King, broke with the downsizing trends in the newspaper industry and began a major expansion effort into communities surrounding Greensboro, especially the city of High Point and Randolph County.
 Editor John Robinson hired over 30 additional staffers, most of whom were assigned to existing news bureaus in Asheboro, Eden, and High Point.
 This brought the paper's news staff to over 100 people, the largest it ever became.
 The newspaper did not gain enough additional revenue from the expansion to operate sustainably, and King retired in 2004.
 He was replaced by Robin Saul, who stopped hiring replacements to fill open positions, preferring to consolidate reporters from satellite bureaus back to Greensboro.